manfredbjorlin/docker-integration/HelloWorld/README.md

 5. Create your mappers in Mappers/
 6. Remember to add a appsettings.Development.json in HelloWorld base directory, with "ServiceBusEndpoint", "ServiceBusQueueSendName", "ServiceBusQueueReceiveName" and "VaultUri" (use dev settings)
 7. Set VaultUri to the correct prod Vault uri in appsettings.json
 0. Write your tests in test project
+0. Add Secrets to keyvalt - see below

+## Secrets in Keyvault
 All secrets in Keyvault should be called ServiceName__SecretName.
 ServiceName will be added automatically by the KeyVault service.

 Secrets needed: